2/8/2024

 Kevin Barker

 Thanks for taking my questions.
 So there was a little bit of a tick up in the net charge off rate in the quarter.
-It seems like you built reserves last quarter that may have preempted the charge off coming through, or it could be partially seasonality as well.
+It seems like you built reserves last quarter that may have preempted the charge off coming through or could be partially seasonality as well.
 Is there anything to point out there?
-And would you expect that charge off rate to drift lower, just given you're seeing a larger portion of GMV being driven by a firm card?
+And would you expect that charge off rate to drift lower just given you're seeing a larger portion of GMV being driven by a firm card?
 Thanks.

 speaker

-No, I don't think the card is gonna drive different credit outcomes for the whole portfolio.
+No, I don't think the card is going to drive different credit outcomes for the whole portfolio.
 I think the level of repeat usage might where you do see better credit outcomes on repeat users overall, but I don't think the card is big enough really to affect the total portfolio numbers yet.
 Obviously, when it gets much larger, it will begin to have a more material impact, but for now, I think it's small enough.
-And yeah, there's really nothing to point to specifically on the charge off.
-Again, to think about our charge off policy, we charge off at 120 days.
-Delinquencies, once they get to past 60 or 90 days, are overwhelmingly likely to go towards charge off.
-So we have a pretty good sense of that and full allowance at all times to handle the future charge offs that we estimate.
+And yeah, there's really nothing to point to specifically on the charge-offs.
+Again, to think about our charge-off policy, we charge off at 120 days.
+Delinquencies, once they get to past 60 or 90 days, are overwhelmingly likely to go towards charge-offs.
+We have a pretty good sense of that and full allowance at all times to handle the future charge-offs that we estimate.

 speaker